-Technical Guide: Bioenergy June 2020
+Technical Guide: Bioenergy

-Technical Guide: Bioenergy Bioenergy refers to all energy derived from biological sources, and includes biomass fuels.
+Bioenergy refers to all energy derived from biological sources, including biomass fuels.
 Worldwide, it is the largest single source of renewable energy.
 In some developing countries, the share of bioenergy in the primary energy supply can be as high as 90%.
-Bioenergy is an essential energy option for a wide-range of applications, and it will remain an important source of energy, particularly in developing countries, for the foreseeable future.
-Nevertheless, the current utilisation of bio-energy in Africa is predominantly unsustainable and inefficient.
-About 65% of Africans, primarily in rural areas, rely on traditional biomass for cooking.
-Bioenergy use for cooking has increased health problems and mortality rates as a result of the indoor air pollution that it causes.
-However, there is huge potential for deploying modern, efficient biomass fuels and technologies.
+Bioenergy is an essential energy option for a wide range of applications, and it will remain an important source of energy, particularly in developing countries, for the foreseeable future.

+Nevertheless, the current utilisation of bioenergy in Africa is unsustainable and inefficient for the most part.
+In sub-Saharan Africa, only 17% of the population had access to clean cooking fuels and technologies in 2020 with this lower in rural areas.
+The remaining 83% of the population primarily rely on traditional biomass sources such as wood and charcoal, alongside other dirty fuels such as kerosene.
+Bioenergy use for cooking increases health problems and mortality rates as a result of the indoor air pollution that it can cause when burnt inefficiently.
+However, there is huge potential for deploying modern, efficient biomass fuels and technologies at the household level, as well as for institutions and industry.

 Modern biomass technologies, such as biogas and improved cooking stoves, could be used as substitutes for traditional cooking stoves in the household sector.
 Biogas could also be used for power generation and transport.
 Bioenergy, in the form of bio-ethanol and biodiesel, could serve as a substitute for petroleum products in the transport sector.
-The diverse benefits of bioenergy may include reduced greenhouse gas emissions, creation of rural livelihoods, reduced deforestation, improved indoor air quality and reduced dependence on imported sources of energy.
-Bioenergy can be classified in two main categories: "traditional" and "modern".
-Traditional bioenergy typically refers to the combustion of biomass, like wood, animal waste and traditional charcoal.
+The diverse benefits of bioenergy may include reduced greenhouse gas emissions, creation of rural livelihoods, reduced deforestation, improved indoor air quality, management of biomass based waste and reduced dependence on imported sources of energy.
+However, to generate bioenergy at scale, careful consideration is needed to ensure that it is done in a responsible and sustainable manner to avoid potential negative impacts such as competition with land for food production, eviction of small holder farmers and deforestation.

+Bioenergy can be classified in two main categories: 'traditional' and 'modern'.
+Traditional bioenergy typically refers to the combustion of biomass such as wood, animal waste and traditional charcoal.
 Modern bioenergy technologies include liquid biofuels produced from bagasse and other plants, bio-refineries, biogas produced through anaerobic digestion, and wood pellet heating systems.

-Bioenergy is the conversion of a feedstock by a conversion technology into a final energy use (visualised by the figure below).
+Bioenergy is the conversion of a biomass-based feedstock by a conversion technology into a final energy use (visualised by the figure below).
 This guide will focus on the different types of feedstock and available conversion technologies.
 In most cases, the final energy use will be electricity and/or heat.

+Feedstock

-Feedstock Feedstock is the biomass source used as fuel for the conversion technology.
+Feedstock is the biomass source used as fuel for the conversion technology.